 I was around 9am in the kitchen, which was not late for a Sunday.
 Soon we had breakfast.
 Afterwards I had a quick shower, because it still was cold in the house.
 When I was back in the kitchen, Rosi and Li were to the laundry and Archi on the roof, but he finished soon and was taking me for a walk.
 By this I had to climb stairs, which I had seen before and had been thinking about ‘people, who climb these stairs are very brave.

 Arrived on the top of the stairs we came to the flea market, we have been before, but by car.
 He was looking for some tools, because the tools he has had, someone had stolen out of his car.
-He did not find anything and me either.
-On the flea market only small sizes are offered.
+He did not find anything, neither did I. On the flea market only small sizes are offered.
 I asked Archi where all the bigger Mexican women will find second-hand clothes.
 He did not have an answer.

 During lunch I told my host, that I have found a shop in San Diego by Internet, which sells the clothes I would like to buy.
 After a discussion about, if it will be open on Sunday, what I did not start, I told them, that I will go there the upcoming day.
 Archi thought I may find such clothes on other markets in Tijuana, though he was, after lunch, going with me to another flea market, but that was just closing down and, furthermore, to a Swap Market.
 I thought, someone need to have things to swap, but it is just another area, where they sell cheap clothing, not even used.
 This market was huge and we walked all of it.
 Archi looked at things for himself, I was looking for woollen underwear, but they only had viscose and polyester.
 I cannot understand, how Mexicans keep warm during the winter nights.
 By the way we even took a look at “Sears”, because it was close to the Swap market.
 Nothing – nada – nichts!

 The dinner this evening were a soup, beans, rice and an omelette with vegetables.
 During the meal Archi told us, that a friend of him had been robbed this day.
-When the friend stopped for red light, the bandits did hold a gun against his head and took the car.
+When the friend stopped his car for red light, the bandits did hold a gun against his head and took it.
 Luckily this things does not happen often in Tijuana.
 After dinner we went to bed.

 This day I walked another way to the border and came to another checkpoint.
 There was no “Ready lane” and we had to wait for more than an hour.
 Finally at the counter I told the officer that I will shop such items in San Diego I cannot buy in Tijuana.
 He told me, that I had crossed the border some days ago and I told him “for this”.
 All was OK.
 My bag was only checked by the usual x-ray.